vestrel00/business-search-app-java/docs/STYLE.md

 #### Classes

-1. mVar pattern for member variables is not required.
+1. mVar pattern for member variables are not required or recommended.
 2. In each class their organization of declarations should be as follows in order

     - Member vars, starting with static finals, static, public, private